 Students would then be able to view this video whenever they can.

-Feel free to find me on twitter and tweet me you’re personal questions.
+Feel free to find me on twitter and tweet me your personal questions.
 I’ll try to help as best as I can.